nhsengland/data-viz-community-of-practice/docs/dashboard_design/principles.md

 A [Z-pattern layout](https://thenextweb.com/news/designing-websites-that-mirror-how-our-eyes-work-part-2) draws attention to the top-left corner first before moving to the top right, then down to the bottom left, with the bottom-right corner as the last stop.
 Each corner has a visual cue (like a logo) or CTA (like a contact button).

-An [F-pattern layout](https://www.nngroup.com/articles/text-scanning-patterns-eyetracking/2), which follows a more crowded pattern leading visitors from left to right and back again, works well for text-heavy pages.
+An [F-pattern layout](https://digital-freelancer.org/blog/f-shaped-pattern-explained), which follows a more crowded pattern leading visitors from left to right and back again, works well for text-heavy pages.
-[comment]: <> (link above is broken - replace with new link)

 ![Diagram of Z and F reading patterns](images/reading-layouts.png "Diagram of Z and F reading patterns"){data-title="Diagram of Z and F reading patterns" data-caption-position="top"}